Your rights, Our duties...

 Within our offices, we have implemented physical and electronic safeguards to ensure client data is protected.
 This includes secure access to the offices, secure filing cabinets, access to data only on a need-to-know basis to authorized persons (staff only), shredding of obsolete documents and media and secure disposal, return of all client originals to client, and security cameras.

 Client data is processed on dedicated business grade computers based in our offices, with password protection and 256-bit encryption on SSL (bank-level, the highest level of security available currently).
 Our computers, network and internet have been secured via multiple measures and are also monitored by professional IT/Cyber security support.
+All online applications containing sensitive data have been secured with Multi-Factor Authentication (MFA).

 Our 3rd-party service providers do not have access to sensitive client personal data (book-keeper/ payroll, IT support, legal support, etc.).
-Our professional tax preparation software and online portal hosted by Intuit Inc., employ 256-bit encryption, described above.
+Our professional tax preparation software and online portal hosted by Thomson Reuters Inc., employ 256-bit encryption, described above.
 They are also covered by the ‘Privacy Shield’ whereby participating companies are deemed to have adequate protection and therefore facilitate the transfer of information between the European Union and the United States.

 How long will we hold your data for: